 Again, easier in speech.
 We tend to be more relaxed in speech.
 Add regional pronunciations ("Washington" vs. "WERSHINGTON"), preferred words ("soda" vs. "pop"), and accents (like how in the 305 that beautiful Black southern accent makes "back" sound like "bike" and spelled "byke"), and clarification without correction may be expected because "you ain't from round here."

 More difficult in writing.
 How often is nonstandard (I don't use the term proper) spelling and grammar received well in writing unless it is supposed to or "allowed" to be that way?
 And even then, some rules apply.
 AAVE has rules and standards.
 Regional dialects are the same, with flexibility allowed ("mumbo" vs. "mambo" sauce), especially if it sometimes leads to rich debate.

 Whenever standard spelling and grammar rules are expected in writing, the stakes are higher than extracting meaning from what someone wrote.
 If you don't meet the standard, assumptions are made and decisions follow.

 "Start to decondition yourself from the colonial grammar rules that were forcibly ingrained upon you."

 Who are you talking to? (in my momma's voice) Who is the intended audience?
 In America, it matters.
-The fabric of this country is stitched together with white supremecy.
+The fabric of this country is stitched together with white supremacy.
 Are you talking to the creators of said grammar rules?
-Telling the colonized to uncolonize themselves when colony is still in play is strange?
+Telling the colonized to decolonize themselves when colony is still in play is strange?
 So, as long as we're still switching codes between school, home, work, and hobby to ensure we get paid to finance our pursuit of happiness, this sounds good.
 But the stakes are higher for us who don't make the rules.
 We brilliantly find ways to thrive within and regardless of them.